lucee/lucee-docs/docs/04.guides/04.cookbooks/01.application-context-basic/page.md

 ### OnSessionEnd ###

 The opposite from "onSessionStart", this function is triggered when a specific session context ends, when the timeout of a session context is reached (this.sessionTimeout).

-Irrespective of the `sessionTimeout` values, `onSessionEnd` might not be called for a minute or so after the session expiry due to how Lucee manages session tidy-up.
+Irrespective of the exact `sessionTimeout` value, `onSessionEnd` is called when the background controller thread cleans up expired scopes (i.e. `session`, `application`), by default, this process runs every minute.

 ```cfs
 component {